Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/properties/bendy_bones.rst

 Curve XY Offsets
 ----------------

-Applies an offsets the curve handle positions on the plane perpendicular to the bone’s primary (Y) axis.
+Applies an offsets the curve handle positions on the plane perpendicular to the bone's primary (Y) axis.
 As a result, the handle moves per-axis (XY) further from its original location, causing the curve to bend.